Peaks and slopes don’t have to be an uphill battle. Here are tips to help you dominate any challenging bike course

 Get in gear

 Shifting is subjective; each rider has his own comfort zone.
 Climbing a hill is not the time to experiment or push beyond what you trained for.
 General rules to follow: Use your small ring for larger efforts (like during a steep slope) and the big ring for speed during the descent.
-Avoid cross chaining—it may be tempting to use the small gear on the smallest cassette but this results in a power loss and increases the strain on the bike chain, disrupting the rhythm of your pedal stroke.
+Avoid cross chaining—it may be tempting to use the small gear on the smallest cassette but this results in power loss and increases the strain on the bike chain, disrupting the rhythm of your pedal stroke.

 When anticipating a strenuous leg, triathletes often forget their nutrition and hydration.
 Whether gel packs or energy cubes, consume your fuel of choice five to 15 minutes before approaching a climb.
 Not only will they replenish your muscles, but the glycogen will give you an extra boost to power through.
 Follow with water instead of a sports drink—while a dose of sugar is strategic, an excessive amount will dull your energy level.